 Owing to the extreme persistence of PFAS and their potential for adverse effects, impacts on the environment are expected to increase if entry to the environment continues.

-Despite uncertainties, owing to the widespread use of PFAS along with their presence throughout the environment, humans are continuously exposed to multiple PFAS, which have the potential to cause adverse effects of concern.
+Despite uncertainties, owing to the widespread use of PFAS along with their presence throughout the environment, humans and wildlife are continuously exposed to multiple PFAS, which has the potential to cause effects of concern.

-the Government is proposing to conclude that the class of PFAS, excluding fluoropolymers as defined in the Updated Draft State of PFAS Report, is entering or may enter the environment at levels that are harmful or may be harmful to the environment, and
+the Government concluded that the class of PFAS, excluding fluoropolymers as defined in the state of PFAS report, is entering or may enter the environment at levels that are harmful or may be harmful to the environment, and

-the Government is also proposing to conclude that the class of PFAS, excluding fluoropolymers as defined in the Updated Draft State of PFAS Report, is entering or may enter the environment at levels that are harmful or may be harmful to human health.
+the Government also concluded that the class of PFAS, excluding fluoropolymers as defined in the report, is entering or may enter the environment at levels that are harmful or may be harmful to human health.

 There is a high concern identified for the biomagnification and trophic magnification potential of well-studied PFAS in air-breathing organisms.
 However, the numeric criteria for bioaccumulation, outlined in the Persistence and Bioaccumulation Regulations, are based on bioaccumulation data for freshwater aquatic species, which do not account for biomagnification potential.
 Therefore, application of the criteria would not reflect the concern for dietary-based biomagnification, the primary route of foodweb exposure identified for well-studied PFAS.
-It is therefore proposed that the bioaccumulation potential of PFAS cannot reasonably be determined according to the regulatory criteria set out in the Persistence and Bioaccumulation Regulations of CEPA.
+Therefore, the bioaccumulation potential of PFAS cannot reasonably be determined according to the regulatory criteria set out in the Persistence and Bioaccumulation Regulations of CEPA.

 Existing risk management